canmom/canmom.github.io/_posts/theory/2017-09-26-capital-prefaces.md

 Marx has some very good lines in this intro.
 For example, talking about the remains of feudal relations:

 > In all other spheres, and just like the rest of Continental Western Europe, we suffer not only from the development of capitalist production, but also from the incompleteness of that development.
 Alongside the modern evils, we are oppressed by a whole series of inherited evils, arising from the passive survival of archaic and outmoded modes of production, with their accompanying train of anachronistic social and political relations.
-We suffer not only from the living, but from the dead.
-Le mort saisit le vif!
+We suffer not only from the living, but from the dead. <i lang="fr">Le mort saisit le vif!</i>

 He says that he mostly examines England because capitalism is more developed there, and because the statistics and inspections are a lot better allowing him to research it more thoroughly.